 That install command is directly from their readme, check it for the current version.

 The script installs nvm to ~/.nvm and updates your .zshrc file

-With NVM setup, to install the latest version of node type:
+With NVM setup, open a new window to get your updated environment and install the latest version of node:

 > nvm install node